Geluksburg

-Geluksburg is a small village in the Northern of Drakensberg in the KwaZulu Natal province in South Africa, located approximately 24 km from Bergville, close to Green Point and to the Free State border between the Oliviershoek and Van Reenen mountain passes.
-The village lies 6 km below the base of the Thintwa mountains of Thintwa Village.
+Geluksburg is a small village in the Northern of Drakensberg in the KwaZulu Natal province in South Africa, located approximately 24 km from Bergville, close to Green Point and to the Free State border between the Oliviershoek and Van Reenen Mountain passes.
+The village lies 6 km below the base of the Tintwa mountains.

-These ridges provide spectacular views of the Northern Drakensberg.
-Furthermore, these foothills contain striking examples of San Rock Art.
+These ridges provide views of the Northern Drakensberg.
+Furthermore, these foothills contain notable examples of San Rock Art.
 These are not yet open to the public due to archaeological survey work.
 The word “Geluk” means ‘luck’ in Afrikaans and ‘Burg’ a town or residential area.
-This village is a place of peace and seclusion.